SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 We will be using `axios` for making an HTTP request back to CCv2 and `hredis` client to connect to the newly deployed Redis cache.
 Also, since we will be making external HTTP calls in our main function, make sure to add the keyword `async`.

-The final version should now look like this:
+The final version should look similar to this:

 ```js
 const axios = require("axios");